rrhg/react-django-docker-boilerplate/README.md

 ./prod up
 ```

-How open open bash in running containers
+How open bash in running containers
 ```
 # open new terminal window in project folder